 See also: Realistic

-VThe scientist’s job is to explore everything.
-No matter the difficulties!
-To stay open, to accept ambiguity.
-To attempt to fuse with the object of knowledge.
-To admit that there are values shot through the whole enterprise.
-To love it.
-To work toward discovering the values by which we live.
-To work to enact those values in the world.
-To explore – and more than that – to create! — Kim Stanley Robinson (1952 -) Green Mars
+• The scientist’s job is to explore everything, no matter the difficulties!
+We need to stay open, to accept ambiguity, attempt to fuse with the object of knowledge, admit that there are values shot through the whole enterprise – to love it and to work toward discovering the values by which we live, work to enact those values in the world, explore – and more than that – to create! — Kim Stanley Robinson (1952-) Green Mars

 Reflection: It is a most difficult thing to be truly objective.
 We look at the world through our own subjective experiential view.
 To those who do not experience the wisdom of a larger view, statements like “Love your enemy” are truly baffling.
 The only reason to even consider that statement as reasonable is if you believe Christ was genuinely objective.